-In 1909, garment workers laboured for more than 65 hours each week, sometimes working until dawn during peak seasons.
+In the early 1900’s, garment workers in the United States and Europe laboured for more than 65 hours each week, sometimes working until dawn during peak seasons.
 They were often required to provide their own needles, thread, irons and even sewing machines.

 Women were paid less than men and employees were charged for their clothes lockers, chairs and were fined for minor infractions.
 In some factories, women were required to use outside toilets.
 To prevent work interruption, doors exiting the building were locked and employees required permission from a foreman to open it.

-On 22 November, 1909, garment workers gathered to discuss the disadvantages and dangers of their workplaces.
+On 22 November, 1909, garment workers in New York gathered to discuss the disadvantages and dangers of their workplaces.
 For four hours, Clara Lemlich rose and declared that workers should go on strike, earning a standing ovation.
-On the 24th of November, 15,000 shirtwaist workers walked out of the factories with more joining them the next day.
+On 24 November, 15,000 shirtwaist workers walked out of the factories with more joining them the next day.